Anitatorki/Tehran-Real-Estate-Price-Prediction/README.md

 ## Overview

-This project aims to predict house prices in Tehran using a machine learning approach.
+This project aims to predict house prices in Tehran using a machine-learning approach.
 The dataset includes various features that might influence house prices, and the analysis is conducted using Python in a Jupyter Notebook.

 ## Files